snap-one/docs-driverworks-proxyprotocol-camera/source/includes/40_camera_capabilities/_18-NUMBERPRESETS.md

 ### Usage Note

 Default is 0.
-Note that Navigator devices will truncate this value to a supported. number.
+Note that Navigator devices will truncate this value to a supported number.

 ### Example